-Site Location Land lost (ha) Previous Use Housing Completed 01.04.09 to 31.03.10 Housing Not Completed at 31.03.10 N/A 0 N/A 0 N/A
+Site Location Land Lost (ha) Previous Use Housing Completed 01.04.10 to 31.03.11 Housing Not Completed at 31.03.11 n/a nil n/a nil nil

 Chelmsford Borough Council has undertaken an Employment Land Review to form part of the evidence base for the 'Core Strategy DPD'.
 This study assesses the adequacy of the present employment land supply in meeting projected future need and targets.
 The objective of this study on employment land is to ensure that Chelmsford Borough Council identifies a robust and defensible range of strategic and local employment sites and also to provide an evidence base from which to continue the monitoring of employment land in the future.